uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 rm -rf /home/$USER/.local/lib/python3.xx/site-packages
 ```

-Replace `python3.xx` in the command with the appropriate Python version (e.g., python3.8).
+Replace `python3.11` in the command with the appropriate Python version.

 <!-- markdownlint-disable MD046 -->
 !!! important

     Please note, using the `rm -rf` command would permanently delete the specified file or specified directory and its contents.
 <!-- markdownlint-enable MD046 -->

 Here's an example of the correct procedure for installing `pip` packages within a `conda`: